 - Have fifty-eleven ideas and talents, but can’t figure out how to make them “make sense” together

 I work very well with creative folks who have multiple passions and can’t quite figure out how to bring their ideas together cohesively.
 Seriously, I’m like a freakin’ creative-type whisperer.
 It’s part of what makes me such a great brand therapist.

 And, no, I’m not shy about saying how good I am at my job.
 I think everyone should feel confident about the good they do in the world—I’m just leading by example 🙂

 You should contact me if

-- You’re struggling to build or transform your brand
+- You’re struggling to grow or transform your brand

 - Your career is going nowhere even though you have a ton of experience and have been doing your boss’s job forever

-If any of those sound like you—and you have the budget* to work with a professional—you may be a perfect candidate for Brand Therapy with me.
-And you should see here ASAP.
+If any of those sound like you—and you have the budget* to work with a professional—you may be a perfect candidate for brand therapy with me.
+You should see here ASAP.

 *If your budget faints at the sight of my 1-on-1 prices, I have some low-cost options that may work better for you right now.